Tony Vairelles: Personal life

-Vairelles is the first player from the Gypsy community (through his maternal biological grandfather) to play for the France national team.
+Vairelles is the first player from the Romani community (through his maternal biological grandfather) to play for the France national team.

 He has one sister, Marilyn, and five brothers, Giovan, Diego, Jimmy, Gino, and Fabrice.
 His cousin David Vairelles and his younger brothers Giovan and Diego are all professional footballers.

 Tony Vairelles and his brothers Giovan, Jimmy, and Fabrice were held in pre-trial detention in Nancy from 25 October 2011 after a shooting in a discothèque in Essey-lès-Nancy.
 He was freed on 27 March 2012 and put on probation.
 In June 2015, the trial was still ongoing with Tony Vairelles and his brothers being charged with attempted murder.

 On 16 May 2022, Vairelles was sentenced to three years in prison for his part in the attack.